 Carry out component removal procedure as described in 6.4.
 Pull the control fascia forward and lower it.
 Push the clips (O) which secure the PCB cover, remove cover, after carefully taking note of all wiring connections and jumper tag configuration.
+Unhook and remove connection block (P).
 Disconnect all wiring from the PCB, locate and remove the PCB securing screws, remove the PCB.
 Replace in the reverse order ensuring that the position of the 2 control knobs are correctly aligned with the respective potentiometers on the PCB.
-Ensure that the correct jumper tag configuration has been re-

 Ensure that the correct jumper tag configuration has been respected.
-It will be necessary to check the functioning of the PCB is set for the correct boiler output, type and application.
-Details on setting fan speeds can be found in section 7.10.
+It will be necessary to check the functioning of the PCB is set for the correct boiler type/application.